 Fig. 5 Eclipse of a thin bright ring around the photospheric disk.
-The inner radius is 1.4 solar disk radii, the outer,
+The inner radius is 1.4 solar disk radii, the outer is 1.5 solar radii.

 With a thicker emission ring (Fig.6) the stronger contribution of the inner parts make the brightness peak at maximum eclipse less prominent.